Via Emilia Route

 The path will follow the Secchia river, passing through the Corte Ospitale, which was historically a rest point for the travelers along the Via Aemilia and is currently an important theatre.
 The itinerary will then continue on to the oasis known as Marmirolo, a protected area managed by LIPU (Italian League for Bird Protection), where you can observe a significant number of bird species.
 Arrival in Reggio Emilia during the late morning.
 The afternoon will be free to visit the city.

-Breakfast.
+Breakfast and last view of the city, then departure for the lands of the Gonzaga family.
+First stop after about 20 km at the dairy; a unique opportunity to discover the secrets of PARMIGIANO REGGIANO production up close, with a guided tour of the dairy and tasting at the end.
 The heart of the tour will be among the medieval feuds, churches and lands of the historic artists and poets, such as Guercino, Tasso and Guarini.
 In these places, you can admire the splendor the medieval palaces.
 The day will end in Brescello, a town that is famous for being the setting of “C’era una volta un paesino…” (Once upon time there was a town…) – the beginning of one of the movies from the Don Camillo and Peppone series that were taped in Brescello.
-Overnight stay in hotel.

 Breakfast in the hotel.
 Last day of the tour.
 A morning departure for Parma, the capital city of pasta, prosciutto ham and cheese.
 A pit stop at Colorno to admire the Colorno mansion, which is an elegant structure of monumental proportions with over 400 rooms, plazas and gardens.
 The mansion is surrounding by a wonderful “French formal garden.”
 The tour will then continue onto Parma.
 There will be free time to visit the city, the home town of Giuseppe Verdi.
 End of the tour.
 Return bikes to the train station with the option to return to Bologna by train.

-Breakfast.
 Breakfast at the hotel.
 Last day of the tour.
-Free day to visit the Po Valley city and try its famous cuisine.
+Free day to visit the city on the Po River and sample its famous cuisine.
 End of services.
-Possibility of returning to Bologna by train or private transfer .
+Option to return to Bologna by train or private transfer.

 Period Package Single room surcharge Double room surcharge